Learning-based Observer for Coupled Disturbance: Method

 \begin{rem} Based on Theorem \ref{thm_separation}, Corollary \ref{Corollary_seperation} further resorts the unsamplable external disturbance $\bm{d}$ to the samplable feature $t$, which allows the unknown parameter matrix to be learned in a supervised way.
-The external disturbance $\bm{d}$ depends on some constant parameters in $\bm{\Theta}$ and a known $t$-related structure $\bm{\xi}\left({t}\right)$.
-Although $\bm{d}$ is changing with time, the parameter matrix $\bm{\Theta}$ remains unchanged.
-The change of $\bm{d}$ is revealed on the change of $\bm{\xi}\left({t}\right)$. \end{rem}
+The external disturbance $\bm{d}$ is ultimately decomposed into parameters in $\bm{\Theta}$ and $t$-related structure $\bm{\xi}\left({t}\right)$.
+A practical example is provided in Supplementary Materials \ref{appen_coro} to instantiate Corollary \ref{Corollary_seperation}. \end{rem}